robertwenner/comics/doc/index.md

 - Generate everything.
 Since everything is in the comic's `.svg`, take that as input and generate whatever is needed: web pages, RSS feed, transcript, and so on.
 This is described in the [outputs chapter](outputs.md).
-Lot of the generated output depends on the [templates](templates.md) you write.
+Most of the generated output depends on the [templates](templates.md) you write.

 - Have the computer help check.
 If a computer already processes each comic,